SAP-samples/build-workzone-integration/advanced/wizard/README.md

   - Validate whether user favorites at least one item in Wizard Submission

 * [Workzone Vaccination Component Cards](./sample-cards/wz-favorite-card):
-  - Vaccination Status Card is to collect Vaccination Status.
+  - Vaccination Status Card is to collect Vaccination Status
+  - Leverage Workzone Wizard to persist Vaccination Status
+  - The card will check whether have confirmed the Vaccination in Vaccination Confirmation Card.
+This is an example to read context from other cards.
-  - Vaccination Confirmation Card is to confirm the Vaccination info.
-Once it is confirmed, user is not able to update Vaccination status anymore.
+  - Once it is confirmed, user is not able to update Vaccination status anymore.

 * [Workzone Vaccination Confirmation Component Cards](./sample-cards/wz-favorite-card):
   - Vaccination Status Card is to collect Vaccination Status.